saaddig/news/_posts/2019-08-28-DDIG-in-austin.md

 Overview:
 This session will feature 5 minute “lightning talk” demonstrations of digital tools and quick tutorials on helpful skills.
 Examples could be things like “How to upload a preprint to an open repository” or “Making an interactive map with Storymap.js and Google Sheets.”
 Do you know about a tool or skill that’s useful and accessible to colleagues with beginner or intermediate digital archaeology experience?
 Propose a tutorial!

-Submit your topic here by 9/3: https://forms.gle/kuEG2b2dwE21z4hJ6
+Submit your topic idea to us by 9/3: https://forms.gle/kuEG2b2dwE21z4hJ6

 ## Session Title: Digital Archaeological Methods in the Commercial Sector